 The History of Volkswagen Group

-With many current auto plant workers fighting on the frontlines of WWII, the manufacturing plant Wolfsburg would utilize slave labor.
-In 1945 Allied forces would seize control of the Wolfsburg plant and although damaged and in disrepair an engineer the name of Ivan Hirst was a Major in the British Army would save the factory and begin production of Volkswagen Beatles for using such applications as for the German postal service.
+With many current auto plant workers fighting on the front lines of WWII, the manufacturing plant Wolfsburg would utilize slave labor.
+In 1945, Allied forces would seize control of the Wolfsburg plant and although damaged and in disrepair an engineer the name of Ivan Hirst was a Major in the British Army would save the factory and began production of Volkswagen Beatles for use in such applications as the German postal service.
 There would be a lack of transportation therefore leading the British military government at that time to place order for 20,000 vehicles to be produced.
 By 1946 the Wolfsburg plant that produces 1000 vehicle manufacturing it was still not fully operational.
 In 1947 the Volkswagen beetle would begin exporting to other countries as the inexpensive alternative to transportation.
 By 1949 Volkswagen would produce its 50,000 vehicle with 15% of its production be sold in the surrounding European market.
 During the same year under the hands of the British military government and the ordinance 202, Volkswagen would be handed over to GmbH.
 At the time of the handover Volkswagen would employ 10,000 individuals and produce four thousand vehicles monthly.
-Throughout the 1950s Volkswagen make introduction into North American markets in sales would quickly take off.
+Throughout the 1950s Volkswagen introduced themselves into the North American market and sales would quickly take off.

 Volkswagen would soon start to introduce the Type II commercial vehicle that could be used in various platforms such as a van, pickup, or camper.
 In 1953 the Volkswagen trademark would be created by a Porsche engine designer, Franz Xaver Reimspiess.
 The beginning of the 60s would lead Volkswagen to begin to diversify its product lines with the introduction of the Karmann Ghia (Type III).
 In 1964-1965 the subsidiary of Daimler-Benz by the name of Auto Union GmbH would be taken over by Volkswagen best creating it subsidiary to this day by the name of Audi.